 Baltimore City requires that any property with one or more rental units, including short-term rentals, be registered and licensed.
 For complete information, see the Baltimore City Department of Housing & Community Development webpage here.
 The basic requirements are below:

 These requirements apply regardless of whether the property is owner-occupied or fully or partially rented.
-A single-family row house cannot be converted to a multi-unit property and units cannot be added to an existing multi-unit property, unless supported by BHCA and approved by city council ordinance.
+A single-family row house cannot be converted to a multi-unit property, unless supported by BHCA and approved by city council ordinance.

 Register the property with the City.
 Property registration must be renewed each year it is occupied as a rental property.

 Obtain a rental property license.
 Rental units at a property may only be rented with an up-to-date rental property license.
 Rental units must be inspected by a home inspector registered with the City.
 An initial rental property license lasts two years and is renewed every one to three years, depending on a property’s inspection record.

 Obtain a lead inspection for each rental unit.
 Each rental unit in a building built before 1978 must undergo a lead inspection at the time of tenant turnover and be registered annually with the State of Maryland.
 Lead inspectors must be registered with the City.
 An up-to-date inspection certification number for each rental unit is required to be submitted to Baltimore City property registration each year.

 To check the registration and licensing status of a rental property, search the City’s online database.